2.6.16 The Network Status Window

 - Force Time Sync - Self-explanatory

 - Edit Computer Addresses - N1MM Logger+ networking is automatic within a single subnet, which is usually the case in local area networks.
 However, if you want to network across a Wide Area Network, or in rare instances where your network involves more than one subnet, auto-configuration will not work.
 In that case you will need to fill in computer addresses in this table exactly as assigned by the network(s).
 For WAN networking you must enter the external IP addresses of each LAN and also port numbers for all the computers you wish to connect to, in the format XXX.XXX.XXX.XXX:port number}.
-The port number is needed to permit operators to set up forwarding through their router firewalls to the right computer.
+Separate port numbers are needed for computers outside the local network, in order to permit operators to set up forwarding through their router firewalls to the right computer.
 If going subnet-to-subnet, you do not need to enter port numbers and the IP addresses would be the internal IP address.
 Here's an example in the WAN case, such as would be needed for a distributed IARU HQ "station".
 Note that the Hostnames are the Netbios (computer) names of the computers being networked.
-In this example, they have been named for the various bands:
+In this example illustration, for clarity the computer Netbios names have been reassigned in the illustration to denote the various bands:

 - Reset Serial Numbers at All Stations - only for use when you have screwed up.
 Sets the serial numbers on all computers to the highest value in any of the logs, plus 1, so you can start a new serial number sequence without duplicate numbers.
 This does not change the serial numbers of QSOs that are already logged.